unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 1. A Running Unbound UKC (Unbound CORE KMS) server with a user partition that has:
     1. An RSA key for encryption.
 [See here how to create it](https://www.unboundsecurity.com/docs/UKC/UKC_Interfaces/Content/Products/UKC-EKM/UKC_User_Guide/UG-If/uiSO/KeyTab.html#h2_1)
-       The size of the key must be 2048 bits.
-       You'll need to use the **name of the key** for the DKE service configuration below.
+       The size of the key must be 2048 bits, and it must has *Decrypt* in its *Permitted operations* You'll need to use the **name of the key** for the DKE service configuration below.
     3. An Ephemeral Client Template.
 [See here how to create one](https://www.unboundsecurity.com/docs/UKC/UKC_Interfaces/Content/Products/UKC-EKM/UKC_User_Guide/UG-If/uiSO/ClientsTab.html#Multi-us).
        You'll need the **name of the client and its *activation code*** for the DKE service configuration below.
+    4. A user assigned to role **User** (or equivalent custom role that has permissions for Decrypt with the encryption Key)

 2. Access to [Microsoft Azure portal](https://portal.azure.com/), with the following permissions: